jbprek/sbk-cardsevent-processor/Readme.md

 - feature/json-simple using Json Serdes
 - feature/json-kafka-binder using Json Serdes

-- feature/avro-simple using Avro and Confluent registry
+- feature/avro-simple using Avro and Confluent registry WIP
+- feature/json-kafka-binder using Avro